benoleary/Vevacious/README.txt

 CHANGELOG:
+ * 21st August: version 1.0.6
+ - Makefile fixed so that it works properly (the libraries were in the wrong official order, but some compilers don't mind, such as that which was used to test 1.0.5).
+ - Warning!
+The website at chasm.uscs.edu does not seem to exist any longer, so it appears to be impossible to get CosmoTransitions officially!
+Please email Ben O'Leary if Dr C. Wainwright (the author of CosmoTransitions) cannot help you.

  * 1st August 2013: version 1.0.5
  - Makefile now makes ./lib/libVevacious.a as a static library as well, which should make it easier to make custom C++ programs that use the Vevacious